-Advertising – Preparation, purchase and placement of purposefully planned and executed messages in selected media to further the interest of an organization or person.
-Persuasive material that is presented to the public as the acknowledged appeal of an identified party who has paid to have it appear.
+Paid Advertising – Preparation, purchase and placement of purposefully planned and executed messages in selected print, broadcast, online or social media to further the interest of an organization or person.

-Corporate Philanthropy – Recognition of corporate obligations and responsibilities to communities by making monetary and other contributions to charitable organizations.
+Corporate Social Responsibility (CSR) – Recognition of a corporation’s obligations and responsibilities to communities by making monetary and resource contributions to charitable organizations.

 Corporate Sponsorship – Providing support to an event or a cause by devoting corporate resources in exchange for an opportunity to enhance good will, product image and sales.

 Lobbying – Direct attempts to influence legislative and regulatory decisions in government.